 Name it After Specialty:

-If you are selling a specialty makeup services like nail art, glamour makeup, bridal makeup etc, branding your business with your specialty is the best idea to have unique name in the market.
+If you are selling a specialty makeup services like nail art, glamor makeup, bridal makeup etc, branding your business with your specialty is the best idea to have a unique name in the market.

 Go for Very Common Yet Highly Related Words:

-‘Spotlight’, ‘Blush’, ‘Glamour’, ‘Faces’ etc are some of very common words that can be used as your makeup artistry business name.
-Benefit of having such name is that they are very easy to remember, however the disadvantage is that while going online you won’t find the domain available for such name.
+‘Spotlight’, ‘Blush’, ‘Glamour’, ‘Faces’ etc are some of the very common words that can be used as your makeup artistry business name.
+The benefit of having such name is that they are very easy to remember, however, the disadvantage is that while going online you won’t find the domain available for such name.